Altinity/terraform-aws-eks-clickhouse/docs/blueprint.md

 - **VPC and Networking**: Sets up a VPC with subnets, internet gateway, and route tables for network isolation and internet access.
 Public subnets and an S3 VPC endpoint are created for external and internal communications, respectively.

+  > We know that this VPC configuration we've chosen may not be the most advisable for a real and productive environment.
+However, we believe it strikes a good balance between simplicity and user-friendliness for getting started with ClickHouse, while still preserving fundamental security aspects.
+The main idea behind this setup is to generate a ClickHouse cluster with a public URL to which you can easily connect once the provisioning is complete.

 - **IAM Roles and Policies**: Defines roles and policies for EKS cluster, node groups, and service accounts, facilitating secure interaction with AWS services.

-- **ClickHouse Deployment**:
+- **ClickHouse Deployment**: This ClickHouse cluster, is designed for flexibility and high availability.
+It integrates with Zookeeper for cluster management and coordination, and allows external access with enhanced security.
+The cluster's architecture supports high availability with a shard and replica structure across multiple zones, ensuring fault tolerance.
+Storage is secured and performant, utilizing an encrypted gp3 class.
+  - **Operator**: The operator facilitates the lifecycle of ClickHouse clusters, including scaling, backup, and recovery.
-  - **Operator and Cluster**: Deploys ClickHouse using a custom Kubernetes operator, with configurations for namespace, user, and password.
+  - **Cluster**: Creates a ClickHouse cluster using a Altinity ClickHouse Operator, with configurations for namespace, user, and password.
-  - **Zookeeper Integration**: Configures a Zookeeper cluster for ClickHouse coordination, deployed in its namespace.
+  - **Zookeeper**: Setup a Zookeeper cluster for ClickHouse coordination, deployed in its namespace.
+Zookeeper enhances ClickHouse clusters by managing configuration and ensuring consistency.

-- **Storage**:
+- **Storage**:  We opted for Amazon EBS (Elastic Block Store) for our cluster's storage due to its cost-effectiveness compared to other AWS storage options.
+EBS provides high performance, durability, and the flexibility to scale, making it ideal for database workloads like ClickHouse.
+It offers a cost-efficient solution for maintaining data integrity and availability.

   - **EBS CSI Driver**: Implements the Container Storage Interface (CSI) for EBS, enabling dynamic provisioning of block storage for stateful applications.
   - **Storage Classes**: Defines storage classes for gp3 encrypted EBS volumes, supporting dynamic volume provisioning.

 - **Cluster Autoscaler**: Implements autoscaling for EKS node groups based on workload demands, ensuring efficient resource utilization.

+  > Autoscaling is a critical feature for managing the resources of your EKS cluster.
+It automatically adjusts the number of nodes in a node group based on the resource requests and limits of the pods running on the nodes.
+This ensures that the cluster is right-sized for the current workload, optimizing costs and performance.

 ## Deploying the Solution